fiftydinar/gidro-os/README.md

 - Enable "Remove Old Trash files automatically" in Nautilus (every 30 days by default in Gnome)
 - Set mouse acceleration to flat
 - Set BlurMyShell sigma value to 5, as default value is too strong & looks cheap when using default background
+- Set OpenWeather to be in top-right, to show weather conditions in top bar, use mbar for pressure & show wind arrows in m/s
 - Enable Nautilus "Sort folders before files"
 - Set keyboard delay to be much faster, as Gnome defaults are too slow
 - "Window not responding" dialog extended to 20s